jrpotter/notebook/notes/set/trees.md

 %%ANKI
 Basic
 Let $T$ be a rooted tree.
 What does the height of a node refer to?
-Back: The length of the longest simple path from said node to a leaf.
+Back: The length of the longest path from said node to a leaf.
 Reference: Thomas H. Cormen et al., _Introduction to Algorithms_, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1711136845119-->
 END%%